If you require mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 Spending time online

-If you use this as an opportunity to research and use some of the many online resources available to seek out comfort at a time of great uncertainty it may help you to bring positivity into your life and we will explore the different ways to do this in more detail below.
+You could use this as an opportunity to research and use some of the many online resources available to seek out comfort at a time of great uncertainty.
+This may help you to bring positivity into your life.
+Now, we will explore the different ways to do this in more detail below.

 Video calling